Fact-checking night 2 of the Republican National Convention | KRDO

 Perry Johnson’s incorrect claim about median family income

-Perry Johnson, a Michigan business owner who previously ran for governor and president, said Tuesday that income rose consistently under former President Donald Trump.
+Perry Johnson, a Michigan business owner who previously ran for governor and president, said Tuesday that income rose consistently under Trump.

 “Under Trump, family income went up every year.
 That is a fact,” Johnson told the crowd.